Generic programming: In object-oriented languages

 The C++ template construct used above is widely cited as the genericity construct that popularized the notion among programmers and language designers and supports many generic programming idioms.
 The D language also offers fully generic-capable templates based on the C++ precedent but with a simplified syntax.
 The Java language has provided genericity facilities syntactically based on C++'s since the introduction of Java Platform, Standard Edition (J2SE) 5.0.

 C# 2.0, Oxygene 1.5 (formerly Chrome) and Visual Basic (.NET) 2005 have constructs that exploit the support for generics present in Microsoft .NET Framework since version 2.0.

-Generics in Ada
+Ada

 Ada has had generics since it was first designed in 1977–1980.
 The standard library uses generics to provide many services.
 Ada 2005 adds a comprehensive generic container library to the standard library, which was inspired by C++'s Standard Template Library.

 A generic unit is a package or a subprogram that takes one or more generic formal parameters.

 A generic formal parameter is a value, a variable, a constant, a type, a subprogram, or even an instance of another, designated, generic unit.
 For generic formal types, the syntax distinguishes between discrete, floating-point, fixed-point, access (pointer) types, etc. Some formal parameters can have default values.

 To instantiate a generic unit, the programmer passes actual parameters for each formal.
 The generic instance then behaves just like any other unit.
-It is possible to instantiate generic units at run-time, for example inside a loop.
+It is possible to instantiate generic units at run-time, for example, inside a loop.